abarker/typped/doc/sphinx_docs/calculator_example.rst

    >
    Bye.

-Notice that when the ``toggletree`` command is given the program prints out the expression tree for the expressions.
+Notice that when the ``toggle`` command is given the program prints out the expression tree for the expressions.
 Each line is a token in the tree.
 The representation ``<k_minus,'-'>`` is for the token that was assigned the string label ``k_minus``.
 The convention of starting token labels with ``k_`` is